material-motion/material-motion/concepts/runtimes.md

 # Runtimes

 The purpose of a Runtime is to enable the **coordination** of interactive motion in an application.
 A Runtime is an implementation of the [Plan/Fulfillment](patterns/plan-fulfillment.md) pattern.
+An instance of a Runtime is a delightful companion to a Coordinator.

 A Runtime instance must be capable of doing the following: